utkarsh2210/Currency_Converter_Assignment/README.md

 # Currency_Converter
-Convert whichever currency you wish to at a lighting speed along with an option to view conversion rates for all the currencies.
+Convert whichever currency you wish to at a lightning speed along with an option to view conversion rates for all the currencies.

 Built Using React JS.